Hybrid Relay-Reflecting Intelligent Surface-Aided Wireless Communications: Opportunities, Challenges, and Future Perspectives: Benefits of HR-RIS for Beamforming, Channel Estimation, and Localization

 \subsection{Channel Estimation}

 Conventional passive RISs are unable to process the received signals in the channel training phase.
 Therefore, the CSI can only be acquired at the BS or the MS via uplink or downlink pilot transmission, respectively \cite{He2020,he2020channel}.
-In this sense, the acquisition of individual channels (usually with large dimensions) imposes great difficulties for the joint design of pilot sequences and RIS phase shift profiles.
-Consequently, the development of efficient and accurate channel estimation algorithms becomes challenging.
-As a remedy, the rank deficiency induced by the sparsity of the channel can be leveraged for the design of effective channel estimation.
-In the literature, matrix factorization and matrix completion were jointly considered for the estimation of cascaded channels~\cite{He2020}.
-Furthermore, extracting the channel parameters (e.g., the angles-of-departure (AoDs), angles-of-arrival (AoAs), and propagation path gains) can be beneficial for effective channel estimation~\cite{he2020channel}.
+In this sense, the acquisition of individual large-dimension channels imposes great difficulties for the joint design of pilot sequences and RIS phase shift profiles.
+As a remedy, the rank deficiency induced by the sparsity of the channel can be leveraged, and the channel parameters (e.g., the angles-of-departure (AoDs), angles-of-arrival (AoAs), and propagation path gains) can be extracted for effective channel estimation~\cite{he2020channel}.
 However, the high computational complexity and large training overhead required for channel estimation, especially for large RISs, remain challenging.

-In HR-RIS-aided systems, channel estimation can be performed at HR-RISs by alternating between uplink and downlink training, and the channel estimation problem can be divided into two tractable subproblems, each mimicking a single point-to-point communication channel.
+In HR-RIS-aided systems, channel estimation can be performed at HR-RISs by alternating between uplink and downlink training such that the channel estimation problem can be divided into two tractable subproblems, each mimicking a single point-to-point communication channel.
 Moreover, channel estimation for HR-RIS-aided systems can benefit from the channel sparsity and the rank deficiency by exploiting advanced compressive sensing approaches, similar to conventional RISs.
 In particular, the channel coefficients associated with the passive elements can be extracted by resorting to matrix completion techniques provided that some spatial correlation exists among the HR-RIS elements.
-Furthermore, thanks to their superior SE performance, HR-RISs generally can be deployed with much fewer elements compared with passive RISs.
-In other words, in HR-RIS-aided systems, the number of channel parameters to be estimated is much smaller, requiring a lower channel estimation complexity.
+Furthermore, thanks to their superior SE performance, HR-RISs generally can be deployed with much fewer elements compared with passive RISs, which significantly reduces the channel estimation complexity.
 Besides, the HR-RIS relaying gains generally lead to a higher received signal-to-noise ratio facilitating better channel estimation performance compared with the passive RISs.